Positional Games and QBF: A Polished Encoding: Analysis

 Before attempting to solve positional games, let us first examine how large and amenable to preprocessing the generated encodings are.
-We use an approach inspired by recent work on QBF preprocessors~\cite{LonsingE2019} and report in Table~\ref{tab:preproc} the number of quantifier blocks, universal and existential variables, clauses, and literals, as well the time time needed for the preprocessing of a representative instance of GTTT(1, 1).
-On both the existing \DYS encoding and our proposed \ENC, we test each preprocessor individually as well as the outcome of running one preprocessor then another.
+We use an approach inspired by recent work on QBF preprocessors~\cite{LonsingE2019} and report in Table~\ref{tab:preproc} the number of quantifier blocks, universal and existential variables, clauses, and literals, as well the time needed for the preprocessing of a representative instance of GTTT(1, 1).
+On both the existing \DYS encoding and our proposed \ENCP, we test each preprocessor individually and the outcome of running one preprocessor and then another.
 No preprocessor timed out.

 Two observations stand out when looking at Table~\ref{tab:preproc}.
-First, \DYS is much larger than \ENC across most of the size dimensions.
-Second, preprocessors seem to be much more capable or reducing the size of the \DYS instance than the size of the \ENC instance.
+First, \DYS is much larger than \ENCP across most of the size dimensions.
+Second, preprocessors seem to be much more capable or reducing the size of the \DYS instance than the size of the \ENCP instance.
 Our interpretation is that it is a direct consequence of the effort we have put in crafting the proposed new encoding: there is relatively little improvement room left for the preprocessors to improve the formulas.
-Since the size of a formula directly impacts how hard it is to solve, we expect QBF solvers to struggle much more with \DYS-encoded game instances than with \ENC-encoded ones.
+Since the size of a formula directly impacts how hard it is to solve, we expect \ac{QBF} solvers to struggle much more with \DYS-encoded game instances than with \ENCP-encoded ones.

-In our next experiment, we compare how well QBF solvers manage to solve GTTT game instances when encoded with \DYS and with \ENC.
-Since different preprocessors tend to play to the strength of different solvers, we report the preprocessor that lead to the best performance for each solver separately.
+In our next experiment, we compare how well QBF solvers manage to solve GTTT game instances when encoded with \DYS and with \ENCP.
+Since different preprocessors tend to play to the strength of different solvers, we report the preprocessor that leads to the best performance for each solver separately.
 We compare the solvers and the encodings using 96 GTTT(1, 1) $4\times 4$ game instances and assuming a timeout of 1000s, Table~\ref{tab:gttt44-speed} displays for each configuration the number of formulas solved (S), proven satisfiable ($\top$), proven unsatisfiable ($\bot$), and unsolved (U), as well as the cumulative time spent by the solver.